spAnser/cfx-rdr-spanser-debug/README.md

 `swap` can be used to quick swap models in a radius around player.
 Model is only swapped for a few seconds but is helpful for finding possible model names.

+`model_test` can be used to find valid models quickly when they are numbered.
+It tests a few known numbering systems as a suffix to the input value.

 `native` can be used to run native commands fairly easily from in game.

 So if you wanted to give yourself a Pump Shotgun with the native command you can run: